-- Dramatically faster uptake of cloud accounting systems: Many clients can now get more data than ever before from their accounts (not their accountants), and it’s easier to get bookkeepers to keep them up to date.
-If you haven’t yet embraced the cloud accounting issue, is it because you never will?
+- Dramatically faster uptake of cloud accounting systems: Many clients can now get more data than ever before from their accounts (not their accountants).
+It's also easier to get bookkeepers to keep them up to date.
+If you haven't yet embraced cloud accounting yet, is it because you never will?

-- Client expectations: Several accountants have said that clients wonder why their accounting fees remain as high, when cloud systems are doing more work.
+- Client expectations: Several accountants confide that clients wonder why their accounting fees remain so high when cloud systems are doing more work.
 What are clients expecting of you, really expecting?
 If all they want is the comfort of knowing their accounts are legal and some ideas on saving tax, are they prepared to pay what they used to?

-- Competition: Is it me, or do there seem to be more small firms, as accountants leave industry and set up on their own?
+- Competition: Are there more small firms than ever, as accountants leave industry and set up on their own?

-- MTD: Sure it’s a big change, but when it’s all done, what will people expect from you?
+- MTD: It's a big change, but when it's all done, what will people expect from you?

-- Technology: We seem to becoming ‘datavores’.
-Data just used to sit on the PC, now mobile apps, and the ability to look at figures and enter data on the go.
+- Technology: We seem to be turning into 'datavores'.
+Data just used to sit on the PC.
+Now mobile apps give us the ability to look at figures and enter data on the go.

 Advisory services for Accountants

-Jon and I were walking around the country park where our office is based last week.
-Our normal discussion is a mixture of strategy, home life and a bit of bird spotting.
-We spent this walk in a state of violent agreement, saying the same thing, about different birds, but giving them the same name!
-We should have been disagreeing with each other, we each had our own names for the same things.
+I love walking around a country park near my home.
+One walk with a friend was spent in a state of violent agreement, saying the same thing, about different birds, but giving them the same name!
+We shouldn't have been disagreeing with each other, we each had our own names for the same things.
 Once we sorted our terminology, all was sorted.

-The point of this story about definitions, how do you define advisory services for accountants?
-Many accountants say they have been advisers for years, but when we spent time with some on our Accountants Millionaires’ Club mastermind last year, they concluded that advisory services go much deeper than they previously thought.
+The point of this story about definitions.
+How do you define advisory services for accountants?
+Many accountants say they have been advisers for years.
+We spent time on this with our Accountants Millionaires' Club mastermind last year and they concluded that advisory services go much deeper than they previously thought.

-Advisory services for accountants is about standing out from the crowd, and really focusing on helping clients achieve their ambitions.
-That’s not the same as telling them what their accounts mean, or what you think they should do.
-Anybody (or some of the artificial intelligence systems that will be here soon) can offer advice based on what you think somebody should do.
+Advisory services for accountants will help you to stand out from the crowd.
+It will get you really focusing on helping clients achieve their ambitions.
+That's not the same as telling them what their accounts mean, or what you think they should do.
+Anybody (or one of the upcoming artificial intelligence systems) can offer advice based on what you think somebody should do.
 A skilled coach asks great questions, that help the client understand in their own mind.
 After many years of coaching, I have realised that questions are more powerful than advice.